Woodside Park tube station: Incidents

 The Provisional IRA exploded a bomb at the station's car park on 10 December 1992, during the afternoon rush hour.
 Commuters and residents were evacuated, though no-one was injured.
 The station is close to the Inglis Barracks, where a British soldier was killed by an IRA bombing in 1988.

 Connections

 London Buses route 383 serves the station.

 Local information

 The station has a large adjacent area, originally for storing coal and now used as a car park.
 Until about 2000, there was a second car park.
 A block of flats has now been built on this area.

 The station is above ground.
 Both platforms are readily accessible from the street by wheelchair.
 The main entrance, with ticket office, is at the end of a cul-de-sac (Woodside Park Road), adjacent to the car park entrance.
 This leads on to the southbound platform.
 A Victorian post box is set into the front wall of the station.

-The entrance leading on to the northbound platform is at the end of the cul-de-sac (Station Road), a turning off Holden Road.
+The entrance leading on to the northbound platform is at the end of Station Road, a turning off Holden Road.